petershin/liferay-learn/docs/courses/latest/en/commerce-architect/configuring-products-and-skus/adding-product-relations.md

 ---
 # Creating Product Relations

 You can use product relations to display products for up-selling, cross-selling, selling spares, accessories, or complementary products based on the product being viewed currently.
-For instance when viewing a syrup, related products can be other syrups in the same price range.
+For instance when viewing eyeglasses, related products can be other eyeglasses in the same price range.
 You can also create new relations apart from the ones available out-of-the-box.

 Let’s now add a product relation for related products for each product in the catalog.

 1. Open the *Global Menu* (![Global Menu](../../images/icon-applications-menu.png)) and navigate to *Commerce* &rarr; *Products*.

-1. Select *Sap Infused Maple Syrup*.
+1. Select *Maliyah*.

 1. Click the *Product Relations* tab.